popzxc/messages-rs/README.md

 ## Performance

-TL;DR: This library provides performance that is better than in `actix` (for **asynchronous** message handling; based on the ring benchmark used by `actix` itself) and is tied up to using `futures` channels.
+TL;DR: This library provides performance that is better than in `actix` (for **asynchronous** message handling; based on the ring benchmark used by `actix` itself) and is tied with `futures` channels.

 More details are presented in the [BENCHES.md](./BENCHES.md).